Medical physicists help plan radiation treatment for patients, check and monitor radiation equipment, and develop new treatment techniques.

 - accreditation with the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM).

-NCEA Level 3 is needed to enter tertiary training.
+NCEA Level 3 is required to enter tertiary training.
 Useful subjects include biology, chemistry, digital technologies, maths, physics, and construction and mechanical technologies.

 Medical physicists need to be: